 3. Take care of yourself.

 The best gift that you can give a partner is your own well-being.
 The more healthy, happy, and fulfilled you are, the more you have to offer.
 Taking care of yourself involves more than what you eat and how much you exercise; it also includes the responsibility to know what nourishes your soul and spirit and seeing to it that you bring those experiences into your life.
-Even long-standing patterns of self-sacrifice and resentment can dissolve when we honor a commitment to our own self-care.
+Even long-standing patterns of self-sacrifice and resentment can dissolve when we honour a commitment to our own self-care.

 4. Learn to appreciate the differences.